When you’re out of ideas to travel the world, check this out. I have gathered 12 route ideas that will surely make for some kick-ass adventures!

 There is a whole secret and fascinating world out there of countries that don’t officially exist.
 Lacking diplomatic recognition or UN membership, these unrecognised countries often lie on the margins of legitimacy.
-Having been in three myself, I can safely say that visiting (partially) unrecognised states is one of the most fascinating things you can do as a traveller.
+Having been in various ones myself, I can safely say that visiting (partially) unrecognised states is one of the most fascinating things you can do as a traveller.

 Some examples of troubled states: